Cyber Monday has begun, and deals are going fast. Snag your favorites now!

 Results display in 10 seconds for oxygen saturation, pulse rate, and pulse strength.
-Large and vivid display.
+Large and vivid LED display.
 Easy to read data.
+Battery life up to 40 hours.

 Not recommended for medical use.